 Construction is underway!

-Port Metro Vancouver is committed to maximizing predictability during the construction period and minimizing disruption for Port tenants, Port users, nearby residents and the community.
-This site will be updated regularly.
-If you require further information, please contact us.
+Port Metro Vancouver is committed to maximizing predictability during the construction period and minimizing disruption for nearby residents and the community.
+Construction is expected to be complete by mid 2014.

 Traffic advisories will be issued to notify of any upcoming major changes to traffic patterns.
 They can be found online in the Resources below, and at www.robertsbankrailcorridor.ca.

 If you have any queries about the construction of the 232nd Street Overpass Project, please contact Simon Daniels at the BA Blacktop Head Office at 604-985-0611 or our Public Affairs team at 604-665-9066 or email.

 232nd Street connects communities north of Highway 1, including the eastern section of Walnut Grove and Fort Langley, with the rest of Langley.

 As part of the Roberts Bank Rail Corridor Program, the 232nd Street Overpass Project will build a two-lane overpass that will replace the current street-level crossing of the rail tracks between 75th Avenue and 76A Avenue, eliminating delays for drivers, cyclists and pedestrians, and allowing for the possible future westward extension of the Rawlison rail siding.

 Funding partners include Port Metro Vancouver, Transport Canada and Canadian Pacific Rail.

 - Two 3.5-metre lanes with a 1-metre shoulder on each side

 - A shared pedestrian/cyclist lane on both sides of the overpass with a protective concrete barrier